jqnap/Twitter-Occupation-Prediction/README.md

 # Twitter-Occupation-Prediction
-Code&amp;data release for paper "Twitter Homophily: Network Based Prediction of User’s Occupation"
+Code and data accompanying paper "Twitter Homophily: Network Based Prediction of User’s Occupation" to be appearing at ACL 2019.